damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 D3 We heard concerns about fitting the PCIe 3.0 x 4 SSD card into [our chassis](https://www.supermicro.nl/products/system/2U/6028/SYS-6028TP-HTTR.cfm) that supports a PCI-E 3.0 x16 Low-profile slot.
 Will this fit?

+D4 Should we ask for 8TB HGST drives instead of Seagate since they seem [more reliable](https://www.backblaze.com/blog/hard-drive-reliability-stats-q1-2016/).

 # Memory

 Suppose one node runs both as application server and fileserver.